Why?

 Why culture?

-There is growing recognition of the contribution of arts and heritage to prompt shifts in the ways we relate to one another and the world, in our values and behaviours.
-Climate change is a cultural and systemic problem.
-There is also a growing international movement of cultural organisations concerned with these social and environmental challenges.
+There is growing recognition of the contribution of arts, design and heritage to prompt shifts in the ways we relate to one another and the world, in our values and behaviours.
+The Earth crisis is a cultural and systemic problem.
+There is a growing international movement for the Cultural sector to respond to this emergency.

 However, there are some problems:

-• There is very little funding and support for the practice they might wish to do.
-(Only 4% of philanthropy goes to the environment, and most of this to animal welfare.
-In the UK, public funding for the arts is very stretched.)
+• There is very little funding and support for Cultural work in response to the Earth crisis.
+(Only 4% of philanthropy is for the environment, mostly to animal welfare.
+UK public funding for the Arts is amongst the lowest in Europe.)

-• There is tentativeness in the publicly funded sector about the radical approaches needed to address the climate emergency, such as tackling the political influence of the fossil fuel industries.
+• There is tentativeness about the radical approaches needed, such as tackling the political influence of the fossil fuel industries.

-• A general lack of ecocentric thinking across all professional sectors that also affects the cultural sector.
+• There is a general lack of ecocentric thinking across all professional sectors.

 Why a Climate Museum?

-Some might assume that museums are stores of past things and about stories of past times, inappropriate for climate change as a story of now and future.
+Some might assume that museums are stores of past things and about stories of past times, inappropriate for the Earth crisis as a story of now and the future.
 But museums can be vitally alive places, where questions and meanings are debated, past interpretations challenged, connections are made, people are transformed and solutions are found.
-A museum is a place to muse.
+Museums do not have to be buildings, or have collections.
+A museum is a space to muse in.